SAVE THE DATE

 Nightculture, Space & Solidarity

-> How can we enable access to space for the next generation of cultural makers in the city center of Amsterdam?
+> How can we enable and sustain access to space for culture in the inner city?

 Day 2: Friday 19.01